 More than 500 BIG EAST athletes have earned All-America recognition, the BIG EAST has been well-represented in U.S. and foreign national and Olympic teams.
-Several athletes earned gold medals in each of the last
+Several athletes earned gold

 Notre Dame BIG EAST Titles

 Since joining the BIG EAST in 1995-96, Notre Dame has won more conference championship titles (67) than any other